changepack/changepack/connect/README.md

 ## Inbound Communication

 The `connect` context receives events from other contexts and handles them through a set of event handlers.
 These event handlers are responsible for updating the `connect` context's state and triggering actions based on the events.
+The context collaborates with the `platform` context for inbound communication.
+This collaboration is particularly relevant when new access tokens need to be created as users sign in or register using OAuth 2 provided by GitHub, Linear, and others.

 The following event handlers handle inbound communication: